-A summary of stock option activity for the six months ended January 31, 2022 was as follows:
+A summary of stock option activity for the six months ended January 31, 2023 was as follows:

-(Shares in thousands) Number of Shares Average Exercise Price Per Share
+(Shares in thousands) Number of Shares Weighted Average Exercise Price Per Share

-Balance at July 31, 2021 2,204 \$ 251.48
+Balance at July 31, 2022 2,292 \$ 289.62

 Granted

-Exercised (81) 207.68
+Exercised (101) 222.75

-Canceled or expired (11) 525.51
+Canceled or expired (24) 365.55

-Balance at January 31, 2022 2,112 \$ 251.74
+Balance at January 31, 2023 2,167 \$ 291.91

-Exercisable at January 31, 2022 1,406 \$ 180.98
+Exercisable at January 31, 2023 1,448 \$ 220.29

-At January 31, 2022, there was approximately \$60 million of unrecognized compensation cost related to non-vested stock options with a weighted average vesting period of 2.8 years.
+At January 31, 2023, there was approximately \$80 million of unrecognized compensation cost related to non-vested stock options with a weighted average vesting period of 2.9 years.
 We will adjust unrecognized compensation cost for actual forfeitures as they occur.

-11. Litigation
+11. Legal Proceedings

 Beginning in May 2019, various legal proceedings were filed and certain regulatory inquiries were commenced in connection with our provision and marketing of free online tax preparation programs.
-We believe that the allegations contained within these legal proceedings are without merit.
-We are vigorously defending our interests in the legal proceedings and responding to the inquiries.
-These proceedings include, among others, multiple putative class actions that were consolidated into a single putative class action in the Northern District of California in September 2019 (the "Intuit Free File Litigation") and demands for arbitration that were filed beginning in October 2019.
+We believe that the allegations contained within these legal proceedings are without merit and continue to defend our interests in them.
+These proceedings included, among others, multiple putative class actions that were consolidated into a single putative class action in the Northern District of California in September 2019 (the Intuit Free File Litigation).
 In August 2020, the Ninth Circuit Court of Appeals ordered that the putative class action claims be resolved through arbitration.
-Intuit entered into a proposed settlement agreement in November 2020 to resolve the putative class action, which was rejected by the court.
-On May 20, 2021, Intuit entered into an agreement that resolved the Intuit Free File Litigation on an individual non-class basis, without any admission of wrongdoing, for an immaterial amount and, on May 26, 2021, it was dismissed on a non-class basis.
+In May 2021, the Intuit Free File Litigation was dismissed on a non-class basis after we entered into an agreement that resolved the matter on an individual non-class basis, without any admission of wrongdoing, for an amount that was not material.
+These proceedings also include a class action lawsuit that was filed in the Ontario (Canada) Superior Court of Justice on August 25, 2022.